-Identifying to yourself that being caught downloading an illicit copy of Game of Thrones is a bigger worry than being targeted by a crack NSA TAO team for personalised surveillance is a good start.
-It will leave you less stressed, with a more useable internet and with more effective defences against the threats that really matter to you.
+Identifying to yourself that being caught downloading an illicit copy of Game of Thrones is a bigger worry than being targeted by a crack NSA TAO team for personalized surveillance is a good start.
+It will leave you less stressed, with a more useable internet and with more effective defenses against the threats that really matter to you.

 Of course, if your name is Edward Snowden, then TAO teams will be part of your threat model…